 The last three bullet points are time limited to 28 weeks.

 If you aren't entitled to SSP and your employer or the business you work does not have any other arrangements in place, you may need to access financial support through the benefits system – in particular, ‘new style’ Employment and Support Allowance (the new name for contributory ESA) and/or universal credit (UC).
-In a small number of cases – broadly where you get or were entitled to the severe disability premium in certain benefits - you may still be able to claim income-related employment and support allowance (as well as other benefits UC is replacing) instead of UC.
+In a very small number of cases you may still be able to claim income-related employment and support allowance (as well as other benefits UC is replacing) instead of UC.

-Which you claim depends on whether you have paid enough NIC to claim new style ESA (more on this below).
-Even if you have, you may want to claim UC in addition, to top-up your income.
+Which you claim depends on whether you have paid enough NIC to claim new-style ESA (more on this below).
+Even if you have, you may want to claim UC in addition to topping up your income.

 UC is gradually replacing six other benefits: working tax credit, child tax credit, housing benefit, income support, income-related employment and support allowance and income-based jobseeker’s allowance.
-The majority of people can no longer make claims to these other benefits, although there are two exceptions.
-Instead, if you need financial support you will need to claim UC.
+The majority of people can no longer make new claims to these other benefits, although there are some limited exceptions.
+Instead, if you need financial support you will probably need to claim UC.

 You should also be aware of the following:

-- If you or your partner get or have recently received a severe disability premium in certain benefits or are classed as a ‘frontier worker’ you may be able to make a claim for one of the benefits that UC is replacing.
-See our information in the main part of our website.
+- If you or your partner are classed as a ‘frontier worker’ you may be able to make a claim for one of the benefits that UC is replacing.
+See our page Who can claim tax credits? in the main part of our website.
 This is complex and you should seek advice BEFORE making any UC claim if you think this might apply to you.

-- UC takes into savings and your partner’s circumstances and income.
+- UC takes savings over a certain level into account and your partner’s circumstances and income.
 If their income is too high, you may not qualify for any help.

 - If your partner receives contribution-based ESA – which was the old name for new-style ESA – you may be able to ask for it to be re-assessed to include an income-based element to top-up your income instead of claiming UC.
 If you are in this situation, you should seek advice.